 Assignment of a Commercial Lease

-When you sublet (unlike assignment), the lease remains in your name.
-Your sublessee pays you rent and outgoings.
-You then forward that money on to the lessor.
+Unlike with assignment, your lease remains registered in your name when you sublet.
+The person subletting from you (the sublessee) pays you rent and outgoings.
+You then forward that money on to the landlord.
 However, as the lease is in your name, you are legally responsible for any outstanding rent or damage to the property.
-Any decision to sublet therefore requires careful consideration.
+Therefore, any decision to sublet requires careful consideration.